(British of Palestinian origin, born in Beirut, Lebanon 1952)

 d: gel pen on map

 e: colored ink on map, Installation: 35 1/2 x 42 x 1" (90.2 x 106.7 x 2.5 cm)

-This work is composed of five color photocopies of maps taken from airline brochures depicting flight patterns.
-The airlines’ maps visualize networks created by travel and chart the globe primarily according to movement rather than natural, national, or political boundaries.
-Using ink and gouache, Hatoum drew colored lines onto these maps, adding her own hand-drawn abstract designs to the airlines’ existing web of routes.
+Mona Hatoum’s Routes II is comprised of five color photocopies of maps taken from airline brochures depicting flight routes.
+The maps detail networks created by travel, charting the globe primarily according to movement rather than geographic, national, or political boundaries.
+Using ink and gouache, Hatoum drew colored lines onto the maps, adding her own hand-drawn abstract designs to the existing webs of the airlines’ routes.

-Hatoum was born in Lebanon to Palestinian parents exiled from Haifa, Israel.
-In 1975, at the age of 23, she moved to England to escape the war that was beginning in Lebanon.
-As an artist displaced by conflict, Hatoum has found inspiration in movement, travel, and the discovery of new cultures, people, and lands.
+Hatoum was born in Lebanon to Palestinian parents displaced from northern Israel.
+In 1975, when she was 23, she moved to England to escape the civil war that was beginning in Lebanon.
+Her experience of being displaced by conflict has led her to find inspiration in movement, travel, and the discovery of new cultures, people, and places.
 “The nomadic existence suits me fine,” she says, “because I do not expect myself to identify completely with any one place.”1 She has said that she considers the paths she drew in Routes II to be “routes for the rootless.”2

 A water-based matte paint, sometimes called opaque watercolor, composed of ground pigments and plant-based binders, such as gum Arabic or gum tragacanth.
 The opacity of gouache derives from the addition of white fillers, such as clay or chalk, or a higher ratio of pigment to binder.

 The perceived hue of an object, produced by the manner in which it reflects or emits light into the eye.
 Also, a substance, such as a dye, pigment, or paint, that imparts a hue.

 A term generally used to describe art that is not representational or based on external reality or nature.